Casa Program

 The Materials

-Montessori materials are not only beautiful and inviting, but ingenious.
+Montessori materials are not only beautiful and inviting but ingenious.
 They teach only 1 skill at a time to allow the child to work independently and master the intended concept.
 The materials have a built-in control of error.
 This means the child is able to identify their mistakes and correct them without intervention from a teacher.
 For example, if a large block is stacked atop a tower of shorter blocks, the tower will fall down.
 Working with self-correcting materials helps children develop confidence and self-sufficiency and promotes critical thinking.
 In a sense, they become their own teachers—a skill that will last for life.

 The Binomial Cube